 FAA AviationMedical Exams

-Dr Christopher Highley is an FAA-designated Aviation Medical Examiner and Family Medicine physician who has served the local aviation community for over 12 years.
-He earned his Private Pilot certificate in 2002 while working as U.S. Army physician at Ft.
+Dr. Christopher Highley is an FAA-designated Aviation Medical Examiner and Family Medicine physician who has served the local aviation community since 2004.
+He earned his Private Pilot certificate in 2002 while working as a U.S. Army physician at Ft.
 Sill, Oklahoma.
 When he's not busy seeing patients, he pilots a Cessna 182 based at Carson Airport.
-He enjoys "hangar talk" in the medical office, but ultimately wants to ensure the safety of the pilot and the public.
+He enjoys "hangar talk" in the medical office but ultimately wants to ensure the safety of the pilot and the public.

 He currently performs 1st, 2nd and 3rd Class Aviation Medical Examinations as well as BasicMed exams.

 NOTE: You do NOT have to be a member of Preferred Family Medicine to undergo an FAA Aviation Medical Exam with Dr. Highley.
 For active patients/members of Preferred Family Medicine, the flight physical is included in the membership.

 Flight Physical Pre-Visit Checklist